KnucklesLT/wordleDupe/README.md

 	3. Loading the game should automatically select the word for the current game session, render the game, and player should immediately be able to start guessing words.

-	4. Define required constants, i.g. wordOfDay, attemptCounter
+	4. Define required constants, i.g. wordOfDay, attemptCounter, the row we're currently in, as well as the column

 	5. Handle player clicking letters and/or typing on the keyboard 😳